arminfriedl/xwim/README.md

 [xkcd-1168](https://xkcd.com/1168/)

-Continuing the emacs tradition of "Do What I Mean" tools, xwim is a replacement for the excellent, but unfortunately unmaintained, [dtrx](https://github.com/brettcs/dtrx). xwim is a command line tool that targets two problems with archives:
+Continuing the emacs tradition of "Do What I Mean" tools, xwim is replacement for the excellent, but unfortunately unmaintained, [dtrx](https://github.com/brettcs/dtrx). xwim is a command line tool that targets two problems with archives: